 Smallholder farmers account for around 40% of total global oil palm production.
 They also play a vital role in the world’s food systems, producing around one third of the food supply.
 Collaborating with smallholders is not only critical in achieving the sustainability goals of the palm oil industry, but in addressing poverty and improving food security on a global scale.

 SIPEF collaborates with approximately 8 690 oil palm, rubber and tea smallholder members in Indonesia and Papua New Guinea.
 An important part of this engagement is ensuring that the implementation of responsible practices is made accessible and workable.
 Empowering smallholders in this way can significantly contribute to reducing the impacts of agricultural production on natural ecosystems.

 Supporting smallholders also has a positive impact on their livelihoods through increased yields, improved production quality, higher incomes and access to international markets.

-SIPEF’s programs and services have a strong focus on inclusivity, best management practices, certification and lowering cost barriers, enabling smallholder members to participate in sustainable industries and to benefit from the Group’s technical expertise.
+SIPEF’s programmes and services have a strong focus on inclusivity, best management practices, certification and lowering cost barriers, enabling smallholder members to participate in sustainable industries and to benefit from the Group’s technical expertise.
 As the vast majority of the smallholders SIPEF works with produce palm, the Company’s approach is primarily geared towards oil palm production.

 Oil Palm Smallholders

-Through its programs, SIPEF provides its smallholders with extension services, including agronomic advice and quality seedlings for improved yields.
-The Company conducts trainings to socialize its policies and to give guidance on responsible practices and certification requirements.
+Through its programmes, SIPEF provides its smallholders with extension services, including agronomic advice and quality seedlings for improved yields.
+The Company conducts trainings to socialise its policies and to give guidance on responsible practices and certification requirements.
 Where appropriate, SIPEF also provides support in the form of zero-or low-interest loans for seedlings and tools.

 SIPEF further tailors its approach and activities according to country of operation and smallholder type, taking into account the different legal requirements, as well as local contexts and challenges.
 In Papua New Guinea, for example, SIPEF works closely together with research partners to understand and address the local risks for the oil palm smallholder farmers who supply its mills in West New Britain.
 This includes research and development on integrated pest management, pest and disease control, and outreach and awareness, as well as projects related to livelihoods and community development.